 There is an even better experience than having a pilot allow you to fly for a little while.
 If you become a pilot yourself, which is something you can do that the California Aeronautical University, you can be in control all the time!

-3 responses to “Some Things that Surprise First-Time Small-Airplane Passengers”
+3 thoughts on “Some Things that Surprise First-Time Small-Airplane Passengers”